u-blox/ubxlib_cellular_applications_xplr_iot/README.md

 Each application task has a `taskMutex`, `taskEventQueue` and `taskHandler` which are provided by the UBXLIB API.

 The `main()` function simply runs the `appTask's` loop or commands an `appTaks` to run individually at certain timing, or possibly other events.

-## Task Event Queue
-Each `appTask` has an event queue for sending commands to it.
-The commands are listed in the `appTask's` .h file

 ## MQTT communication
 Each `appTask` has a `/<IMEI>/<appTaskName>Control` topic where commands can be sent down to that `appTask`.
 Start, Stop task, measure 'now' etc.